 The Center for Defense and Homeland Security (CDHS) is designed to develop the next generation of national security and disaster preparedness workforce by addressing issues of compelling interest to the security of the United States.
 Through strategic partnerships with Oak Ridge National Laboratory, MIT Lincoln Laboratory, the Coast Guard, industry associates, institutions of higher education, the Department of Defense (DOD), the Department of Homeland Security (DHS), and other federal, state, and local entities, the CDHS interdisciplinary faculty will be engaged in transformational education, research and the commercialization of emerging scientific technologies in areas critical to the national security of the U.S. CDHS faculty will be engaged in research areas such as Cyber Security; Biological and Chemical Countermeasures; [C4ISR] Command, Control, Communications, Computer Intelligence, Surveillance and Reconnaissance; and Infrastructure Protection and Disaster Management.

-Fayetteville State University Business and Finance is requesting continued funding of activities from Title III in 2012-2013.
-The projects involve collaboration with UNC General Administration to update the campus purchasing and grants systems, and enhancing many of the facilities to provide a safer and more attractive campus for faculty, staff, and especially students.
-All activities seek to improve the campus image and identity and enhance the administrative and professional operating environment for faculty and staff supporting the FSU Strategic Plan initiatives.
-These activities were originally funded with carry-over Title III funds in the 2010-2011 fiscal year.
-Sustainability is now at the forefront of all FSU design and construction projects and will be included in all of the activities mentioned above.
-However, two major components of sustainability are energy management and storm water management.
-Moving forward, FSU will direct much of its effort into managing energy consumption and storm water.
-To enhance these efforts, FSU will need staff that is specifically trained and a GIS database to track all future projects.
+Fayetteville State University's Business and Finance unit is requesting continued funding from Title III in 2014-2015.
+The projects involve collaboration with UNC General Administration to update the campus purchasing and grants systems and enhancing many of the Business offices functions to provide a more efficient and productive enterprise for faculty, staff, and especially students.
+We seek to improve the campus Business office services and enhance the administrative and professional operating environment for faculty and staff supporting the FSU Strategic Plan initiatives.

 Activity Director: Mr. Jeffery Womble